All Episodes

 Here is the PSA.

-Quicksnerdly, in what city in Michigan is Michigan State found.
+Quick snerdly, in what city in Michigan is Michigan State found?

 And Ann Arbor is where Michigan is.

-That's right, Michigan State's in Atlance.
+Michigan State's in Lance.

 It's a little pop quiz.